hasanthamdani/task-manager-project/readme.md

 User Story: As a User, I want to create a task
  a. to create a task I need to input the data for that task
  c.
 Data Persists in Database
-  - Requires sqlite DB to be create and connection made
+ f.
+Object needs to be turned into Database Entry

  d.
-Object needs to be turned into Database Entry
+Requires sqlite DB to be create and connection made (PARTIAL)
  e.
 Object needs to be defined (DONE)
 	 b.
 Data: Name of Task, Type of Task, Larger Project that Task is in, Subtasks, and What that Task is, and Status